ShoulderBrah/FactorialCalc/README.md

 8! = 8 * (8 + 6 = 14) * (14 + 4 = 18) * (18 + 2 = 20)

 If the number N happens to be odd I just calculate the factorial of N-1 and than multiply it by N.

+The execution time using the first method is shown after "1.
+Execution time:".
+The execution time using the second method is shown after "2.
+Execution time:"